-“My brothers and I, literally grew up on and in this Lagoon.
-It made us who we are, and has enriched our lives and offered us so much.
+“My brothers and I literally grew up on and in this Lagoon.
+It has made us who we are, enriched our lives and offered us so much.
 The natural beauty, the bird and sea life, the tides, the wind and all the watersports that go with these.
 Absolute Magic!
-To anyone who has not been, i strongly urge you to visit, stay and play on this piece of paradise.
-Its untouchable for watersports like kiting, windsurfing, SUP, fishing, sailing, kayaking and even surfing.
-Families and kids love its tranquil, warm and safe waters for swimming, paddling and other beach fun.
+To anyone who has not been, I strongly urge you to visit, stay and play on this piece of paradise.
+It’s untouchable for watersports like kiting, windsurfing, SUP, fishing, sailing, kayaking and even surfing.
+Families and kids love it’s tranquil, warm and safe waters for swimming, paddling and other beach fun.
 Couples will find beautifully romantic nooks and crannies, Beaches and bays offering spectacular settings and sunsets.
-Come and share Langebaan Lagoon with us….. and experience its Magic.”
+Come and share Langebaan Lagoon with us….. and experience it’s Magic.”

 The Langebaan Lagoon, on the West Coast of the Western Cape, sits like a delicate little topaz in a ring of semi-arid vegetation and desolate white beaches.
 Its trademark azure colouring has long been a source of fascination for visitors, which include both holidaymakers and feathered friends from around the world.

 The lagoon is a magnet for migratory wading birds with up to 70 000 birds flocking to the waters each summer to feed and breed.
 The wetland areas are rich in plankton and sustain massive bird populations, so it’s not surprising the Langebaan Lagoon is a Ramsar site – a wetland of international importance.